 - Yields: This recipe makes about 2 1/2 to 3 cups of mashed potatoes, ideal for serving six as a side dish.
 The nutritional values below are per serving.
 If you are serving a larger crowd, you can double the recipe.

-- Tools: We recommend using a hand masher for mashing potatoes, but a food mill or potato ricer can also be used.
-We do not recommend using a food processor or blender for mashing.
+- Tools: I recommend using a hand masher for mashing potatoes, but a food mill or potato ricer can also be used.
+I do not recommend using a food processor or blender for mashing as you’ll end up with a gooey texture.

 - Make ahead, storage and reheating: This recipe can be made a day ahead.
 To store, let it cool down, place it in an airtight container, and store it in the fridge.
 Reheat in a preheated 325-degree oven for 10 minutes or until warmed through.